Drow: Publication history

 Lolth was first mentioned in the modules Descent into the Depths of the Earth (1978) and more fully described in Vault of the Drow (1978), and was the main antagonist of the module Queen of the Demonweb Pits (1980).
 These modules were later reprinted as part of the Queen of the Spiders collection in 1986.
 Lolth's role as a deity was first explored in Deities & Demigods (1980).
 Her game statistics were reprinted in the Fiend Folio (1981).

 Lolth's role in the Forgotten Realms campaign setting was first detailed in Ed Greenwood's second edition AD&D sourcebook, Drow of the Underdark (1991).
 Lolth was detailed as a deity in the book Monster Mythology (1992), including details about her priesthood.
 Her role in the cosmology of the Planescape campaign setting was described in On Hallowed Ground (1996).
 Lolth received a very detailed description of her role in the Forgotten Realms in Demihuman Deities (1998).

 Lolth is detailed in Defenders of the Faith (2000), and Deities & Demigods (2002), and her role in the Forgotten Realms is revisited in Faiths and Pantheons (2002).
 Lolth's priesthood is detailed for this edition in Complete Divine (2004), and her role in the Abyss is detailed in the Fiendish Codex I: Hordes of the Abyss (2006).
-Lolth and the drow are further detailed in both Drow of the Underdark (2007), and the adventure Expedition to the Demonweb Pits (2007).
-Dragon #359 (September 2007), the final print issue of the magazine, described Lolth as one of the 20 most memorable villains of the Dungeons & Dragons game.
+Lolth and the Drow are further detailed in both Drow of the Underdark (2007), and the adventure Expedition to the Demonweb Pits (2007).

-Lolth appears as one of the evil deities described in the Dungeon Master's Guide for the 4th edition of Dungeons & Dragons (2008).
+Lolth appears as one of the evil deities described in the Dungeon Master's Guide (2008) for the 4th Edition of Dungeons & Dragons.
 The story of her dissent from and war against Corellon and Sehanine is fleshed out in the supplements Underdark and The Plane Above: Secrets of the Astral Sea.
 A slightly different (and arguably more powerful) version of Lolth is presented in the Forgotten Realms Campaign Guide.
-The Forgotten Realms Lolth has different appearance, dogma and personality than the core Lolth.
+Lolth in the Forgotten Realms has a different appearance, dogma and personality than the core Lolth.
 Wizards of the Coast's D&D Compendium and D&D Character Builder record the core Lolth and the Realms Lolth as separate entities.
-Lolth (Demon Queen of Spiders) appears in the 4th edition's Monster Manual 3 (2010).
+Lolth (Demon Queen of Spiders) appears in the 4th Edition's Monster Manual 3 (2010).
 She is the mascot for this volume, which includes statistics for Lolth in both drow and spider form.

 In 2021, Lolth was featured on two cards as a "legendary planeswalker" in the Adventures in the Forgotten Realms line from the Magic: The Gathering collectible card game.
+Lolth was featured on the alternative cover edition of the 2024 Revised 5th Edition Dungeon Master's Guide with art by Olena Richards.